 Alignment of e-beam lithography on the already deposited pattern

-Our device fabrication processes imply several steps of optical and electronic lithography.
-All the masks contain alignment crosses.
-The precision of realignment between two optical lithography steps, and between optical and electronic lithography is about $100\text{-}200~\mathrm{nm}$ .
+As our device fabrication processes imply several step of optical and electronic lithography.
+All the mask contain alignment cross.
+The precision of realignment between two optical lithography step, and between optical and electronic lithography is about 100-200 nm.